-Dublin Port Company (DPC) has launched a public consultation on the future of cruise tourism at Dublin Port.
-To help inform the consultation process, DPC has published a discussion paper setting out key considerations to be addressed.
+Dublin Port Company (DPC) previously launched a public consultation on the future of cruise tourism at Dublin Port.
+To help inform the consultation process, DPC published a discussion paper to set out key considerations that were addressed.
 DPC has also published the findings of an independent economic cost-benefit analysis by Indecon International Economic Consultants and recent research by Fáilte Ireland on expenditure by cruise tourists in Dublin.

-The consultation, which opens on 22nd October 2019 and runs until 17th January 2020, seeks the views of stakeholders on the future development of cruise tourism in Dublin regarding a number of issues, including:
+The consultation, which opened on 22nd October 2019 and ran until 17th January 2020, seeked the views of stakeholders on the future development of cruise tourism in Dublin regarding a number of issues, including:

 • The appetite of the City of Dublin for large-scale cruise tourism;